troclaux/notes/aws.md

   - each region is completely independent from others
   - each region has 3 to 6 Availability Zones, with few exceptions (AZ ⊆ region)
     - Availability Zone (AZ): isolated locations within each region
+- edge locations (points of presence): for content delivery as close as possible to users

 - IAM users: individual
 - IAM groups: collections of IAM users